GraphTheta: A Distributed Graph Neural Network Learning System With Flexible Training Strategy: Related Work

+Dorylus~\cite{thorpe2021dorylus} adopts serverless computing~\cite{fouladi2017encoding, klimovic2018pocket, jonas2017occupy} and separates graph operations from the execution of neural network functions.
+However, it needs to load all needed neighbors of given target nodes into shared memory.
+FlexGraph~\cite{wang2021flexgraph} implements graph servers with GRAPE~\cite{fan2017grape} and builds a hierarchical dependency graph to facilitate mini-batched neighbor aggregation.
+However, this does not address the inherent limitation embedded in mini-batch.
+GNNLab~\cite{yang2022gnnlab} targets single-machine multi-GPU training and dedicates GPUs to whether sampling or model training.
+Unlike the above works almost all targeting mini-batch, PipeGCN~\cite{wan2022pipegcn} introduces a pipeline feature communication mechanism to optimize global-batch.
+In addition, some works enhance GL from the perspectives of FPGA~\cite{auten2020hardware,li2022hyperscale}, distributed file system~\cite{van2022gdll}, hybrid data dependency~\cite{wang2022neutronstar}, approximate PageRank sampling~\cite{bojchevski2020scaling}, data efficiency~\cite{zhang2021grain} and federated learning~\cite{wang2022federatedscope,wu2022federated,pei2021decentralized,he2021fedgraphnn,wu2021fedgnn,guan2021federated,zhou2020vertically,jiang2022federated,mei2019sgnn}.

-Our system intrinsically differs from existing methods by implementing hybrid-parallel execution, which computes each mini-batch by a group of processes/workers, and supporting multiple training strategies.
-It is worth mentioning that though general-purpose graph processing systems~\cite{malewicz2010pregel}\cite{gonzalez2014graphx}\cite{gonzalez2012powergraph}\cite{ zhu2016gemini}\cite{chen2019powerlyra} are incapable of directly supporting graph learning, the graph processing techniques can be taken as the infrastructure of graph learning systems.
+Our system intrinsically differs from existing methods in the following aspects.
+First, our system is built from scratch based on distributed graph processing engine with neural network operators as UDFs and introduces an NN-TGAR abstraction to bridge the gap between conventional graph processing and deep learning.
+Second, our system employs a hybrid-parallel execution, which computes each batch by a group of workers (processes) in a distributed manner, and flexibly addresses the challenges imposed by the combinatorial optimizations of several factors in GNN learning, including large or highly-skewed graphs, multiple training strategies, deep GNNs and free from neighbor sampling.
+Finally, it is worth noting that although general-purpose graph processing systems~\cite{malewicz2010pregel, liu2011parallelized, gonzalez2014graphx, gonzalez2012powergraph, wang2016gunrock,zhu2016gemini, chen2019powerlyra, huan2022tegraph,heng2022bring} are incapable of directly supporting GNN learning, their graph processing techniques can be taken as the infrastructure of graph learning systems.